Stonewall Smith drags Australia back from brink

 He reached his 22nd test fifty with a single having all but nicked Anderson behind on the first ball faced.

-England had been in control at 246 for four in the morning session when momentum shifted away from them.
+England had been in control at 246 for four in the morning session when momentum shifted away from them but seamer Ball felt his team were well-placed.

 Malan had reached his third half-century in his sixth test, completing a hat-trick of fifties for England's rookie batsmen after opener Mark Stoneman had 53 on day one and number three James Vince scored 83.